zeeamd/learn-terraform-aft-account-customizations/README.md

 aws ssm put-parameter --name /$account/$region/vpc/cidr --value $cidr
 ```

 - Rename sandbox dir to devaccone as per the account_customizations_name in aft-account-request
 - Any account specific customization to devaccone account will go through here
 - Any change to account customizations will not trigger the Code Pipeline
 - Goto Code Pipeline -> select relevant accounts customizations-pipeline -> Release Change
+- As per best practise delegate AWS SSO management to a child account (in this case devaccone)